Investing term

 Your return after subtracting inflation.
 The true change in your purchasing power.

 Real return is your investment gain after subtracting inflation — the honest measure of how much your purchasing power actually grew.
-The headline (nominal) number flatters you, because part of it just kept pace with rising prices.
-Building wealth means earning a positive real return; an investment that merely matches inflation has left you no better off.
+The headline figure you see, the nominal return, includes the part that merely kept pace with rising prices, so it flatters your progress.
+Strip inflation out and what's left is the return that genuinely made you better off.

 For example